bptlab/Unicorn/docs/_pages/development.md

 Before the example can be run, you need to <a href="http://www.dwd.de/bvbw/appmanager/bvbw/dwdwwwDesktop?_nfpb=true&_pageLabel=dwdwww_spezielle_nutzer&_state=maximized&_windowLabel=T174800248261285831499722&T174800248261285831499722gsbDocumentPath=Navigation%252FOeffentlichkeit%252FHomepage%252FWetter__Ihre__Website%252Fftp-Zugriff__node.html%253F__nnn%253Dtrue">register at the DWD</a> (Deutscher Wetterdienst = German Weather Agency).
 The account data must be included in the platform as described in the readme in the <a href="https://github.com/BPT-NH/ComplexEventProcessingPlatform">Github</a>.

 To examine the features of the platform by using the test data the following steps must be executed:
 1. Activate the weather adapter via "Import => Weather/Traffic"
 1. Create the following event types via "Event Repository => Event type => Create event type"
     * !ContainerArrival
         * !ContainerID:Integer
         * Pier:String
         * Refrigeration_Status:String
     * !ReadyForDischarge
         * !ContainerID:Integer
         * Pier:String
         * Refrigeration_Status:String
         * !ShipID:String
     * !ContainerDischarged
         * !ContainerID:Integer
     * !StoreChilled
         * !ContainerID:Integer
         * Warehouse:String
     * !StoreUnChilled
         * !ContainerID:Integer
         * Warehouse:String
     * !TruckReady
         * !ContainerID:Integer
         * !TruckID:String
     * !ContainerDelivered
         * !ContainerID:Integer
         * !TruckID:String
         * Price:Integer
 1. Create a process "Transportprocess" via "Event Processing => Correlation"
 1. Create a simple correlation rule for "Transportprocess" using the above mentioned event types defining the attribute "ContainerID" as correlation attribute
 1. Upload external knowledge from the file "ListOfContainersAndShips" via "Import -> Excel/XML/XSD" by creating a new event type
 1. Create a transformation rule via "Event Processing => Transformation => Advanced Rule Editor"
     * Build pattern
-         a.
-Add event type "ContainerArrival" and "legend_warnings_CAP"
+        1. Add event type "ContainerArrival" and "legend_warnings_CAP"
-         a.
-Add aliases for both event types (A and B)
+        1. Add aliases for both event types (A and B)
-         a.
-Add three filter expressions for "legend_Warnings_CAP"
+        1. Add three filter expressions for "legend_Warnings_CAP"
-            i.
-B.msgType = 'Alert'
+            1. B.msgType = 'Alert'
-            i.
-B.info.eventCode.value = '52' for wind
+            1. B.info.eventCode.value = '52' for wind
-            i.
-B.info.area.areaDesc = 'Hansestadt Hamburg'
+            1. B.info.area.areaDesc = 'Hansestadt Hamburg'
-         a.
-Add pattern "EVERY" for "ContainerArrival"
+        1. Add pattern "EVERY" for "ContainerArrival"
-         a.
-Add pattern "NOT" for "legend_warnings_CAP"
+        1. Add pattern "NOT" for "legend_warnings_CAP"
-         a.
-Add pattern "AND" for "NOT" and "EVERY"
+        1. Add pattern "AND" for "NOT" and "EVERY"
     * Select attribute values
-         a.
-Choose event type "ReadyForDischarge" as resulting event type
+        1. Choose event type "ReadyForDischarge" as resulting event type
-         a.
-Choose as "Transformation time" as timestamp
+        1. Choose as "Transformation time" as timestamp
-         a.
-Use attributes of event A as source for attributes "Pier", "Refrigeration_Status" and "ContainerID"
+        1. Use attributes of event A as source for attributes "Pier", "Refrigeration_Status" and "ContainerID"
-         a.
-Use external knowledge for attribute "shipID"
+        1. Use external knowledge for attribute "shipID"
-            i.
-Use event type "ListOfContainersAndShips" with desired attribute "ShipID" and save the rule
+            1. Use event type "ListOfContainersAndShips" with desired attribute "ShipID" and save the rule
-            i.
-Check "ContainerID" to match with "A.ContainerID" and save the rule again
+            1. Check "ContainerID" to match with "A.ContainerID" and save the rule again
-            i.
-Add default value "NO_SHIP_ID_FOUND" and click "save"
+            1. Add default value "NO_SHIP_ID_FOUND" and click "save"
-         a.
-Name and save the transformation rule
+        1. Name and save the transformation rule
 1. Create a user via "Sign In => Register" and log in
 1. Create the following query via "Queries => Live"
     * Name: !OrdersWithRunLongerThan2Days
     * Query: SELECT !A.ContainerID, (B.Timestamp.getTime() - A.Timestamp.getTime() / (1000 * 60) ) AS run FROM PATTERN [every A=ReadyForDischarge -> every B=ContainerDelivered(!B.ContainerID = !A.ContainerID AND B.Timestamp.getTime() - A.Timestamp.getTime() > (1000*60*60*24*2))]
 1. Create a query notification for the above query via "Monitoring => Notification"
 1. Create an event notification for event type "TruckReady" via "Monitoring => Notification"
 1. Upload file "Transportmodel.bpmn" via "Import => BPMN"
 1. Create monitoring points by binding the above created event types to the similar named process elements via "Queries => BPMN"
 1. Import the Excel files via "Import => Excel/XML/XSD" in the following order: "ReadyForDischarge" => "ContainerDischarged" => "StoreChilled" => "StoreUnChilled" => "TruckReady" => "ContainerDelivered"
 1. See the events in the "Event Repository", the process executions in "Monitoring => BPMN", and the notifications at "Monitoring => Notification"
 1. Create event views via "Monitoring => Event View"
 1. Create attribute charts via "Monitoring => Attribute Charts"

 ## BPMN Extension
 BPMN is a widely accepted standard for process modeling.
 Although it does not provide native language elements to model node life cycles and PEMPs (see <a href="http://bpt.hpi.uni-potsdam.de/pub/Public/NicoHerzberg/Enriching_Raw_Events_to_Enable_Process_Intelligence.pdf">[1]</a>), it provides its own extension mechanism.
 We use this extension mechanism to transform models to platform-specific models and code.